glwagner/ColumnModelOptimizationProject/README.md

-# The column model optimzation project
+# An ocean column model optimzation project

 We are attempting to optimize column models for the turbulent ocean surface boundary layer.